BetterDiscord/docs/src/plugins/introduction/guidelines.md

 7. Plugins must not access user tokens, emails, or passwords.
 8. Plugins must clean up all changes/modification made by the plugin when it is disabled.
    - This includes UI changes, pathes, intervals, timeouts, subscriptions, and listeners.
-9. Plugins must not make user of the `child_process` node module.
+9. Plugins must not make use of the `child_process` node module.
    - Existing plugins are exempt, but no new plugins shall use this.
 This is due in part to the security risk, and in part due to an impending Discord update that will break this module.
 10. Plugins Must not bypass the addon approval system by implementing their own update system.
 11. Plugins must set `module.exports`